edg-l/edgarluque.com/content/blog/mlir-with-rust.md

 So what is MLIR?
 It goes a level above, in that LLVM IR itself is one of it's dialects.

 MLIR is kind of a IR of IRs, and it supports many of them using "dialects".
-For example, you may have heard of NVVM IR (CUDA), MLIR supports expressing it through the [NVVM](https://mlir.llvm.org/docs/Dialects/NVVMDialect/) dialect, but there is also a more generic and higher level [GPU](https://mlir.llvm.org/docs/Dialects/GPU/) dialect.
+For example, you may have heard of NVVM IR (CUDA), MLIR supports it through the [NVVM](https://mlir.llvm.org/docs/Dialects/NVVMDialect/) dialect, but there is also a more generic and higher level [GPU](https://mlir.llvm.org/docs/Dialects/GPU/) dialect.

 Those dialects define *conversion* [passes](https://mlir.llvm.org/docs/Passes/) between them, meaning you can convert IR code using the GPU dialect to the NVVM dialect.